capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 -	Remove JSON output from Interface.
 -	Rename the `input.jsonSchema` on Interface to `input.parameters.jsonSchema`.
 -	Update the [OCF JSONSchemas](../../ocf-spec/0.0.1/schema) with accepted new syntax.
--	Update the GraphQL queries for Engine and OCH.
+-	Update the GraphQL queries for Engine and Hub.